Rikvin Pte Ltd

 • Start-up Tax Exemption

-• Newly incorporated companies that meet the qualifying criteria can claim full tax exemption on the first $100,000 of normal chargeable income for each of its first three consecutive years of assessment (“YAs”).
+• Newly incorporated companies that meet the qualifying criteria can get a 75% exemption on the first S$100,000 of normal chargeable income, and additional 50% exemption on the next S$100,000 of normal chargeable income

 2